-William strengthened the defenses of the city and built two motte and bailey castles, one on each side of the River Ouse.
-All that remains of the castle to the north is Clifford's Tower, the castle to the south on Baille Hill (note the similarity of the name "Baille" to "bailey"), has disappeared.
+William strengthened the defences of the city and built two motte and bailey castles, one on each side of the River Ouse.
+All that remains of the castle to the north is Clifford's Tower, the castle to the south on Baille Hill (note the similarity of the name 'Baille' to 'bailey'), has disappeared.

-William retaliated with an unprecedented savagery.
-He retook York, and for the next two years laid waste to the country, burning crops, and destroying villages and farms.
+William retaliated with unprecedented savagery.
+He recaptured York, and for the next two years laid waste to the countryside, burning crops, and destroying villages and farms.

 The Domesday Book, compiled almost twenty years after William's "Harrying of the North", records that the population of Yorkshire fell from 8,000 to 2,000.
 More tellingly, it described the region between York and Durham as wasteland.

 The city of York emerged from this devastation as a phoenix rising from the ashes.
-The city walls were rebuilt and strengthened, and the old woden Viking buildings were reconstructed in stone.
-Four new fortified gates, or "bars", were built to regulate traffic through the walls.
+The city walls were rebuilt and strengthened, and the old wooden Viking buildings were reconstructed in stone.
+Four new fortified gates, or 'bars', were built to regulate traffic through the walls.
 The Foss was diverted to feed the moats of both Norman castles.

 York blossomed under the Normans and quickly regained its economic importance in the north.
 This prosperity in trade and commerce is reflected in the imposing Merchant Adventurers' Hall and the Guildhall.